|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Paleo, gluten-free, and Keto-friendly, a 2-oz serving of beef jerky has less than 200 calories, but 25 grams of protein.
-If you need a quick, portable, and nutritious bite, this is a wonderful option.
+Paleo, gluten-free, and Keto-friendly, if you need a quick, portable, and nutritious bite, this is a wonderful option.

 Beef makes a great base for jerky as it absorbs flavor really well and is hearty and chewy, but you can use any other meat like elk, deer, turkey, goose, or bison.
 Always use good cuts of meat, the better the initial ingredient the better the jerky.
 For outstanding jerky, go with low-fat cuts like sirloin, flank steak, eye round, or top round.
 Usually, you obtain a third of jerky of the initial meat weight (3:1), so although our recipe has the measurements for 3 pounds of meat (1 pound of jerky), you can scale it up or down if you're making smaller or bigger batches.

 Jerky needs to marinate.
 Start with this teriyaki marinade and then try other variations at the end.
 This dry rub is a standard mix, but feel free to add other spices like cinnamon, chili powder, ginger, or nutmeg to create different flavor profiles.
 There is no one perfect flavor for the marinade or dry rub.